rladies/meetup-presentations_lausanne/webpage/content/post/2018-10-17-interview-claudia-kasper.md

 <u>CK</u>: I use the internet and usually find my answers, since I do not have very peculiar questions.
 I never had to post anything on stack exchange.

-When I started using R it was difficult to even ask a question, because I did not know the right keywords.
+When I started using R it was difficult to even ask a question - because I did not know the right keywords.
 With experience I learned to ask better questions.
-Sometimes, if you formulate the question well and lay out everything you know, you find the answer yourself!
+Sometimes, if you formulate a question well and lay out everything you know, you find the answer yourself!

 #### RLL: Do you have anything that you want to learn in R?

-<u>CK</u>: Yes, I want to learn [{brms}](https://cran.r-project.org/web/packages/brms/index.html) for Bayesian mixed models, and I would also like to learn the *tidyverse*.
+<u>CK</u>: Yes, I want to learn [{brms}](https://cran.r-project.org/web/packages/brms/index.html) for Bayesian mixed models, and I would also like to learn [{tidyr}](https://cran.r-project.org/web/packages/tidyr/index.html).
 I think I could save time there.
 And {shiny}, that would be nice too.

 #### RLL: What motivated you to give a talk?
 <u>CK</u>: You contacted me :-) I read about [R-Ladies Lausanne](https://twitter.com/rladieslausanne?lang=de) and wanted to come to one of the talks anyway.
-I do not feel proficient enough to contribute with a talk, so I would not have contacted you by myself.
+In a way I do not feel proficient enough to contribute with a talk, so I would not have contacted you by myself.

-But I like to teach R markdown and in fact after I said yes, I decided to give the same presentation at Agroscope.
+But I like to teach R markdown and in fact, after I said yes, I decided to give the same presentation at Agroscope.

 #### RLL: Do you have any free advertisement for a not-for profit organisation or resource?